ChameleonCloud/docs/source/technical/gui.rst

    User settings

 .. note::

-   Updating your Timezone is **highly** recommended.
+   Updating your timezone is **highly** recommended.
 When you make reservations for bare metal resources, your local time will be used.
 UTC is the default Timezone.